Hashiri Shincha 2025

 Brewing Guide

-For a particularly strong infusion which contains the full character of the cultivar, we recommend using nearly boiling water (90–100°C) and steeping for 1 minute.
+For a particularly strong infusion that brings out the full character of the Sofu cultivar, we recommend almost boiling water (90-100°C) and a brew time of 1 minute.

 Packaging